 The security of your account is our top priority at Thomasville National Bank.
 We monitor debit card activity for our customers on an on-going basis.
-Signature-based debit card transactions are currently blocked for the following states: California, Connecticut, Delaware, Massachusetts, Maryland, Nevada, New York, New Jersey, Pennsylvania, Rhode Island, Texas, Virginia.
+Signature-based debit card transactions are currently blocked for the following states: Arkansas, California, Connecticut, Delaware, Massachusetts, Maryland, Minnesota, Nevada, New York, New Jersey, Pennsylvania, Rhode Island, Texas, and Virginia.
 Please know that your debit card will work in a pin-based transaction in all states in the US.
 Please feel free to contact us if you have any questions.

 International ATM and debit card transactions, including Mexico and Canada, remain blocked for your protection as well.
 Remember: It's always a good idea to take more than one form of payment with you when travelling to be prepared for any unexpected needs.
 If you have any questions please give us a call.
 Thank you for banking at Thomasville National Bank!

 Important Phone Numbers:

 866-312-3300 Toll-Free Customer Service 866-546-8273 Lost or Stolen ATM/Debit Card

 Due to recent increases in computer compromise techniques and other types of fraud, TNB would like to remind customers that we will never contact you by email or phone and request your logon ID, password, account numbers or any other confidential information.
 If you receive a suspicious call or email, immediately call us!

 If you are a TNB commercial online banking and/or cash management customer we suggest you periodically evaluate these possible risks:

 - How often do you change the password and who knows the password?

 - Do you require employees to use complex passwords?

 - Are your PCs protected from external threats such as virus, spyware, malware, keylogger or other types of compromise?